aosabook/500lines/data-store/chapter.md

 (by rewriting the "live" parts of the data store into a new file, and atomically moving it over the old one).
-DBDB can be enhanced to add a compaction feature, which is left as an exercise for the reader.
+DBDB can be enhanced to add a compaction feature, but it is left as an exercise for the reader.
+Bonus feature:
-Bonus feature: you can rebalance the tree during compaction to maintain DBDB's runtime performance.
+you can ensure that the compacted tree structure is balanced, which helps with performance.

 Intro to the toolchain